 ** Tip – Take the boat instead of taking the monorail.
 I found it to be a quicker and more comfortable trip.

-Stop in for your Sorcerer Mickey Card
+Stop in for your Not So Scary Halloween Party Sorcerer Mickey Card

 For the Not So Scary Party, there is a special Sorcerer Mickey Card.
 Make sure to stop in at the fire station to get your card if you want this fun freebie.
+The special card will be announced every year in advance and is exclusive to the party!
+You can collect one card for each party guest.
+You will definitely want to stop and grab yours for your card collection.

-Get the most out of shows
+Get the most out of Not So Scary Halloween Party shows

 The parades and shows are not to be missed!
 They will also fill up fast.
 If you want a good spot for the parades and shows you will need to be waiting at your spot up to an hour before it actually starts.
 We secured our spot for the Hocus Pocus Show and the Parade an hour before it began.